 30 credits

-This module is delivered as part of Science pathway in the Foundation Year in Science, Computing and Mathematics.
-The module is core for students intending to continue to level 4 of a degree in a number of Life Science, Forensic, Nutrition, Sport, Chemical and Pharmaceutical related degrees.
-The module is designed to provide an essential introduction to the biological and chemical sciences, through the study of introductory chemistry, biochemistry, organic and inorganic chemistry, cells, tissues, body systems, physical chemistry, genetics and evolution.
-It also introduces some of the relevant tools and techniques used in modern biology and chemistry.
+This module is designed to provide an essential introduction to the biological sciences, through the study of biochemistry, cells, tissues, body systems, and genetics.
+It also introduces some of the relevant tools and techniques used in modern biology.

 Teaching uses a variety of approaches including lectures, seminars and tutorials, workshops and laboratory practical work.
 Sessions are designed to be active, involving students undertaking small projects and working in groups to solve problems.
 The use of technology to enhance learning is an important way in which students are supported.
 Particular emphasis is placed on developing study skills that will help mature applicants who are returning to education and those from non-science backgrounds.